Bolboa/500px-Machine-Learning-Challenge/README.md

-# Adversarial Images - Part 1
+# Adversarial Images

 This project is an experiment on breaking linear classifiers.
-In this particular example, the linear classifier implemented is the logistic regression function.
+In this particular example, the linear classifier implemented is the logistic regression function, a convoluted neural network, and a multi-layer perceptron.

 ## Description